hindman/optopus/README.md

   --color <col>         Highlight matching text: red, green, blue
 ```

-The Optopus help text is cleaner and easier to read.
+The Argle help text is cleaner and easier to read.
 Those gains mostly come
-from a couple of alternative techniques that Optopus supports but does not
+from a couple of alternative techniques that Argle supports but does not
 require: first, the ability to flexibly summarize groups of options
 symbolically in the usage text (as `[options]` in this example, which was done
 in the last `p.config()` call above); and second, the separation of option help